-Another interesting case: a man who buys gifts for his grand grandchildren.
+Another interesting case: a man who buys gifts for his grandchildren.
 Depending on the gifts I could guess gender, age, and hobbies.
-If those grand grandchildren live in the EU, you might have a major problem.
+If those grandchildren live in the EU, you might have a major problem.

 With a low number of children per family it is relatively easy to make a family tree.

 I can guess that princess cookies are for 5 year old grand granddaughter and that superhero suit with XS size is for …